Colombia - Country Commercial Guide

 Source: World Trade Atlas; Industry Associations, Campetrol

-The oil and gas sector is key for Colombia’s national revenue.
-Although private foreign investment is allowed, all the country’s refineries are 100 percent owned and operated by the Colombia National Oil Company, Ecopetrol.
+The oil and gas sector is key to Colombia’s national revenue.
+It accounts for about 10 percent of GDP and 20 percent of exports.
+Although private foreign investment is allowed, all the country’s refineries are 100 percent owned and operated by Ecopetrol, Colombia’s national oil company.
 The company also operates approximately 64 percent of the country’s total oil and gas production.
-The remaining share is primarily made up of smaller independent producers of which Canada-based Frontera Energy (formerly Pacific E&P), UK-based GeoPark Holdings and U.S.-based Occidental Petroleum have the most share.
-The latest onshore bidding rounds in 2021 attracted 30 bids from seven companies, including several new firms to the market.
-On the natural gas market, the second largest producer is Equion Energy, which is a subsidiary of Ecopetrol and Talisman Energy.
-The largest private company operating in the natural gas sector was Chevron, which produces via its Guajira association contract alongside Ecopetrol.
+The remaining share is primarily made up of smaller independent producers, of which Canada-based Frontera Energy (formerly Pacific E&P), UK-based GeoPark Holdings, and The Carlyle Group (who acquired U.S.-based Occidental Petroleum’s onshore portfolio) have the most share.
+The latest onshore bidding rounds in 2021 attracted six companies, including several new firms to the market, and the government awarded 30 contracts.
+On the natural gas market, the largest private company operating in this sector was Chevron, which produces via its Guajira association contract alongside Ecopetrol.
+The second largest producer is Equion Energy, which is a subsidiary of Ecopetrol and Talisman Energy.

-The government’s role is largely reserved to regulating oil and gas developments of private investors in the sector, through joint venture (JV)s or individual companies who are permitted to explore and produce hydrocarbons within Colombia.
+The government’s role is largely reserved for regulating oil and gas developments of private investors in the sector, through a joint venture (JV) or individual companies who are permitted to explore and produce hydrocarbons within Colombia.
 The company or entity must be registered with the Ministry of Mines and Energy (MinEnergy) as an exploration and production company to participate in the domestic market.

-There are still several hurdles from municipalities opposing extractive industry activities, extensive timelines for environmental licensing and ongoing attacks to the country’s energy infrastructure from insurgency groups like the National Liberation Army of Colombia (Ejército de Liberación Nacional, ELN).
+There are still several hurdles from municipalities opposing extractive industry activities, extensive timelines for environmental licensing, and ongoing attacks on the country’s energy infrastructure from insurgency groups like the National Liberation Army of Colombia (Ejército de Liberación Nacional, ELN).
 Operating companies also have high production costs and face relatively high taxes.

-According to Fitch Solutions Macro Research, at the current rate of production (around 700,000b/d), Colombia has only sufficient crude oil reserves for 6.3 years of production.
+According to Fitch Solutions Macro Research, at the current rate of production (around 700,000b/d), Colombia has sufficient crude oil reserves only for 6.3 years of production.
 A similar picture emerges for gas, which has only 7.7 years of production in reserves.
-There is scope for growth over the latter stages of the forecast period (2026-2031) given recent regulatory changes regarding unconventional oil (and gas) pilot projects.
-Natural gas reserves are likely to grow from 0.11tcm in 2020 to 0.17tcm in 2030 given the prioritization of oil production and a potential for new discoveries in the offshore Caribbean blocks.
+Vast parts of the country, particularly offshore in the Caribbean blocks, remain underexplored, meaning new hydrocarbon resources may still be discovered in the coming years.

 Leading Sub-Sectors